elygeo/coseis/doc/index.rst

     can use one of the included configurations.
 For example, for the TeraGrid Ranger system at TACC::

-        python setup.py --machine=tacc-ranger
+        python setup.py --machine=tacc_ranger

     To see the list of included configurations look in the ``cst/conf/`` directory.
-    Each custom configuration is located in a separate sub-directory.
-To create a new custom configuration, make a new sub-directory following the example of the supplied configurations.
+    To create a new custom configuration, follow the example of one of the supplied configurations.

 6. Build the components you need (options are: ``sord``, ``cvms``, ``cvmh``, ``cfm``, ``mapdata``, ``build_ext``, ``build_fext``).
 For example::